 Although these foliage plants typically require filtered indirect light, experts suggest providing a little direct sun to plants which aren’t colorful enough as it can help deepen the colors.

 Watering and Feeding

-Water the polka dot plant regularly in summer, when it is actively growing, to ensure moisture maintenance.
+Water the polka dot plant regularly in summer, when actively growing, to keep the soil moist.

-But, be careful not to overwater as well as it can cause root rot.
+Do not overwater as well as it can cause root rot.